Dillard's, Inc. research snapshot

 ManagementWilliam Dillard II has been CEO since 1998, and several family members hold senior operating and board roles.
 This supports long-term alignment but raises succession and key-person concentration risk.Medium-high

-Financial trendFY2025 sales were broadly flat and net income declined to $570.2 million, while Q1 FY2026 sales and comparable-store sales each grew 3% and retail gross margin improved to 45.8%.High
+Financial trendFY2025 net income declined to $570.2 million on roughly flat sales, while Q1 FY2026 sales and comparable-store sales each grew 3%, retail gross margin improved to 45.8%, and diluted EPS rose to $16.04 from $10.39 a year earlier, helped by a one-time litigation gain.High

-Technical trendThe latest available technical snapshot places the 50-day average near $566.12 and the 200-day average near $608.41, leaving DDS below both after a sharp pullback from its 52-week high.Medium
+Technical trendThe latest available technical snapshot places the 50-day average near $567.57 and the 200-day average near $604.17, leaving DDS above the 50-day average but below the 200-day average after a recovery from its 2026 lows.Medium

 Risk levelKey risks are fashion and discretionary demand, inventory markdowns, mall traffic, labor costs, family succession, special-dividend expectations, and a reversal in store-level profitability.Medium-high